 The study appeared to suggest that even a microscopic mention of being old was enough to affect an individual’s behavior.
 But – and this is a very cautionary but here – the results don’t appear to hold up to further scrutiny when replicated.

 A study has since shown that the original article could only be replicated under certain circumstances.
-Automated timing, with lasers no less, showed no difference in walking speed, showing that the original findings couldn’t be replicated.
+Automated timing (with lasers no less), showed no difference in walking speed – the original findings couldn’t be replicated.